 Thanks to the wonderful financial support of the Swedish Postal Code Foundation and World Childhood Foundation (sponsor of the University of Skövde) the prototype has now been developed into a deliverable game by the Swedish company IUS Innovation and will distributed in conjunction with the guiding material to all municipal schools for free in Sweden during autumn 2019 and spring 2020.

-Change Attitude is a Swedish innovative cultural foundation founded in 2011 by Ulla Lemberg, photographer and documentary filmmaker.
+Change Attitude is a global culture foundation.
+Founded in Sweden 2011 by Ulla Lemberg, photographer and documentary filmmaker.

 Millions of children are abused daily around the world.
 Facts and figures are clear.
 Conventions and regional frameworks condemn the violence but still there’s no signs of decrease.These horrific crimes against children must be prioritized in al levels and the silence around these crimes must end.